-- 1. The m command by itself (without xxxxx) returns the last position command. - The m command with xxxxx causes the control to enter the position mode and move xxxxx encoder counts relative to the current position.
+- The m command by itself (without xxxxx) returns the last position command. - 2.
+The m command with xxxxx causes the control to enter the position mode and move xxxxx encoder counts relative to the current position.
 The speed is defined with the V(positioning speed) command.
 Where xxxxx is a (signed number) position relative to the current position in encoder counts X4.
 Positions negative to zero position must be preceded with a minus sign, (-xxxxx).
-Maximum value of xxxxx is 2-1 encoder counts. - Note: This command is not available for Series 15H or 21H Inverters.
+Maximum value of xxxxx is 231-1 encoder counts.